hintron/computer-enhance/readme.md

-This is an 8086 instruction decoder and simulator, implemented in the [Rust programming language][5] by following the [Computer Enhance][1] performance awareness course by Casey Muratori.
+This is an 8086 instruction decoder and simulator, implemented in the [Rust programming language][5] by following the [Computer Enhance][1] performance awareness course by Casey Muratori (see the [class GitHub repo][9] for listings and for the reference simulator).

 This is mainly a personal project for my own benefit.
 However, I'm hoping to get this into a state where I can run the real-time operating system (RTOS) I